 I shipped some historical material to Singapore a few month ago and the team used them as part of a portable exhibit that has been displayed at over 16 schools and several Olympic Torch Run Celebration Sites.
 I love the idea in the photograph where the kids get to pretend they are running with the torch.
-We considered that concept when we were working on the World of Coca-Cola in Atlanta.
+We considered that concept when we were working on the World of

 The photos below show the activations team setting up for the Games and then a few of the traveling exhibit.